HMS Electra (H27): Hunt for Bismarck

 After this, she went into refit at Green & Silley Weir in the Royal Docks at London for six weeks, escorting a convoy to Sheerness on the way.
 When she came out of the yard, she sported a new disruptive camouflage paint scheme of blues, greens, and greys.
 Just two days out of the yard, she was on convoy duty again, escorting a convoy through what was called "Bomb Alley".
 The convoy came under heavy attack by German aircraft but suffered no losses.
 She then went on to Scapa Flow for assignment.

 Russian convoy

 Shortly after arriving at Scapa Flow, she was detailed to serve as Senior Escort for the first of Arctic convoys to the Soviet Union, called Operation Dervish, which consisted of six merchantmen, escorted by destroyers Electra, Active and Impulsive, three Algerine-class minesweepers, and three trawlers.
-The convoy kept well to the west of Norway, and made a wide sweep to avoid the German bases in northern Norway, before turning south to Archangelsk.
+The convoy kept well to the west of Norway, and made a wide sweep to avoid the German bases in northern Norway, before turning south to Arkhangelsk.
 There were no losses on the trip to Russia, or on the return trip (Russian Convoy QP1) with the destroyer Active, cruisers HMS London and HMS Shropshire, and 11 merchantmen starting on 26 September, and arriving in England on 10 October.
 (See Dervish Convoy).